capjamesg/visionscript-docs/about.md

 ## Principles

-VisualScript is designed with the following principles in mind:
+VisionScript is designed with the following principles in mind:

 1. You should be able to state what you want to do common computer vision tasks without having to worry about plumbing and low-level programming;
 2. You should only write the code you absolutely need to write;